-Be you craving your daily dose of maple syrup, rare curry spices to heat up a chilly evening, an Eastern European sausage delicacy, or maybe even seasonal treats, such as advent calendars, Easter eggs, or Thanksgiving turkeys, there's often a solution in the city.
+Whether you're craving your daily dose of maple syrup, curry spices to heat up a chilly evening or seasonal treats like mooncakes, Easter eggs or Thanksgiving turkeys, you can probably find it in the city.

 United States, Canada, United Kingdom & Australia